-Vertical ventilation is labor intensive, and it's difficult for a line officer to balance tasks and watch for the overall safety of the crew.
+- Vertical ventilation is labor intensive, and it's difficult for a line officer to balance tasks and watch for the overall safety of the crew.
 As a line officer, what do you do to maintain a balance of action and the big picture?

-What are some of the ventilation cues coming from the roof being cut, and what are some cues from the roof the team moves to after the collapse?
+- What are some of the ventilation cues coming from the roof being cut, and what are some cues from the roof the team moves to after the collapse?

-What would your radio transmission be?
+- What would your radio transmission be?
 Would you transmit an urgent message, a mayday message or just treat it as a normal fire ground communication?

 The comments below are member-generated and do not necessarily reflect the opinions of FireRescue1.com or its staff.
 If you cannot see comments, try disabling privacy and ad blocking plugins in your browser.
 All comments must comply with our Member Commenting Policy.